bwsewell/bwsewell.github.com/_posts/2013-06-11-everything_i_hate_about_ios7.md

 published: true
 tags:
 -
-title: Everything I hate (and don't hate) about iOS 7
+title: Everything I hate (and don't hate) about iOS&nbsp;7
 ---

 I know I'm not alone in this.
 I absolutely hate the new look of iOS 7.
 I don't think there has been such a drastic and unnecessary reinventing of a product since New Coke.